Topological skyrmion phases of matter: Applications to Sr RuO and other superconductors

-\textbf{Applications to Sr$_2$RuO$_4$ and other superconductors} - Recent Knight shift experiments have further called into question the nature of the superconducting pairing in Sr$_2$RuO$_4$~\cite{ pustogow2019, romer2019}, but spin-triplet pairing in Sr$_2$RuO$_4$ remains a very strong possibility~\cite{mackenzie2017}.
+Recent Knight shift experiments have further called into question the nature of the superconducting pairing in Sr$_2$RuO$_4$~\cite{ pustogow2019, romer2019}, but spin-triplet pairing in Sr$_2$RuO$_4$ remains a very strong possibility~\cite{mackenzie2017}.
 While the parameter set used here for Sr$_2$RuO$_4$ in the high-field phase is established by previous works, the topology realized for other $\bd$ vectors and further characterization of the parameter values relevant to Sr$_2$RuO$_4$ should be explored.

 The HTSS phase, while occurring for a value of the spin-orbit coupling constant $\lambda$ relevant to Sr$_2$RuO$_4$, occurs for strong Zeeman fields at which the parameter $\Delta$ of the superconducting gap function is expected to be zero in experiments.
 This work instead primarily serves as the introduction of this phase and its realization in a physically-relevant model, although the phase does persist to smaller superconducting pairing strength $\Delta$.